Amazon AWS CloudFormation Template

 - Deploy a cluster of proxy-only nodes using the template located at: Template.

 Note: Support for this template is exclusively provided for Heimdall Enterprise Edition customers as customers that require this level of redundancy also typically require 24/7 support.
 Heimdall offers private offer pricing to customers on a negotiated basis if needed.
 The template is designed to pull the newest Enterprise (ARM) image in any region automatically.
+If a custom AMI ID is desired, please create a SSM parameter, and provide the AMI ID desired as the value of the parameter.
+Use the parameter name as the AMI Alias in the CF template, and on deployment, it will resolve the AMI ID per the SSM parameter.

 The resources created by this template are: